multani/gcp-changelog/content/vertex-ai/index.md

 Vertex AI now offers GA support of Private Service Connect Interface and includes Private DNS Peering.
 For more information, see [Use Private Service Connect interface for Vertex AI Training](https://cloud.google.com/vertex-ai/docs/training/psc-i-egress).

+### Feature

+Private Service Connect interface (PSC-I) support for ML pipeline runs in Vertex AI Pipelines is now [generally available](https://cloud.google.com/products#product-launch-stages).
+PSC-I is recommended for private connectivity because it reduces the chance of IP exhaustion, allows for transitive peering, and includes Private DNS Peering.

+For more information, see [Configure Private Service Connect interface for a pipeline](https://cloud.google.com/vertex-ai/docs/pipelines/configure-private-service-connect).

 ---
 ## 2025-06-27